CryptoGRAMO/GRAMO/README.md

 # GRAMO
-In this repository, Crypto-GRAMO team will publish code and resources related to GRAMO token More info: visit https://www.crypto-gramo.io/
+In this repository, Crypto-GRAMO team will publish code and resources related to GRAMO token.
+More info: visit https://www.crypto-gramo.io/